Griffon Co. (NYSE:GFF) Shares Acquired by JPMorgan Chase & Co.

 Shares of GFF stock opened at $26.91 on Friday.
 Griffon Co. has a 1 year low of $13.49 and a 1 year high of $28.47.
 The stock has a market cap of $1.52 billion, a PE ratio of 23.00 and a beta of 2.00.
 The business’s fifty day moving average is $26.94 and its 200-day moving average is $23.53.
 The company has a debt-to-equity ratio of 1.48, a quick ratio of 1.56 and a current ratio of 2.48.

-Griffon (NYSE:GFF) last released its quarterly earnings data on Thursday, January 28th.
-The conglomerate reported $0.56 earnings per share for the quarter, topping the consensus estimate of $0.34 by $0.22.
-The business had revenue of $609.30 million during the quarter, compared to analyst estimates of $575.10 million.
+Griffon (NYSE:GFF) last issued its quarterly earnings results on Thursday, January 28th.
+The conglomerate reported $0.56 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.34 by $0.22.
+The company had revenue of $609.30 million for the quarter, compared to analysts’ expectations of $575.10 million.
 Griffon had a return on equity of 13.40% and a net margin of 2.22%.
-Griffon’s quarterly revenue was up 11.1% on a year-over-year basis.
+The firm’s revenue for the quarter was up 11.1% on a year-over-year basis.
 Equities research analysts predict that Griffon Co. will post 1.53 earnings per share for the current year.

 The business also recently disclosed a quarterly dividend, which was paid on Thursday, March 18th.
 Stockholders of record on Thursday, February 18th were paid a dividend of $0.08 per share.
 This represents a $0.32 annualized dividend and a dividend yield of 1.19%.
 The ex-dividend date was Wednesday, February 17th.
 Griffon’s dividend payout ratio is presently 19.75%.